v4n00/mti-data-analysis/README.md

 5. **Component 5** - this component shows a weird correlation between `goitre` and `lithium`, which can suggest that **lithium can affect thyroid function** and thus cause abnomarlities in the thyroid gland.
 This is also backed by a study that can be found [here](https://www.uptodate.com/contents/lithium-and-the-thyroid);

-6. **Component 6** - this component is not really linked with anything, showing only a strong correlation with only `thyroid_surgery`, which makes sense for patients that have thyroid problems;
+6. **Component 6** - this component is not really linked with anything, showing only a strong correlation with only `thyroid_surgery`, which makes sense for patients that already have thyroid problems;

 7. **Component 7** - this component is very interesting, since it shows a very strong correlation with `age`, indicating that there might be some underlying **age-related thyroid problems**.